Wade’s 101: Haiku retrospective 24

 the dishwashers.
 The waiters

-scurried for cover. - listened out
+scurried for cover.

 The words ran slower